danivillalain09/PC_project/README.md

 To run the simulation the following steps have to be followed:
 1. Clone the repository.
 2. Install the requirements using the command `pip install`.
-    Here is a lis of all the libraries to install:
+    Here is a list of all the libraries to install:
    - Streamlit
    - Matplotlib
    - Colorama